-It’s always wonderful to receive good news when working with rare or severe cancers.
+It’s always wonderful to receive good news when assisting patients with rare or severe cancers.

-Today (13/9/17), we received great news from one of the triple negative breast cancer patients on our cancer navigation program.
+Today we received more great news from one of the triple negative breast cancer patients on our cancer navigation program.
 Her scans were clear.

 I said to my wife, Grace Gawler, (therapeutic director of our Institute), how many does this make in this recent group?
 She paused; then answered; five.
 As well, our longest survivor has been cancer free for 4 years now, she added.

 *About 15-20% of breast cancer patients have triple negative breast cancer (TNBC).

 *TNBC is often more aggressive than other types of cancers Making treatment more difficult. *A 2007 study of more than 50,000 women with all stages of breast cancer found that 77% of women with triple-negative breast cancer survived at least 5 years, versus 93% of women with other types of breast cancer.Feb 10, 2017

 Our group of 5 were no ordinary breast cancer patients:

 After suffering side-effects from harsh treatments, they had been ‘written off’ by their respective hospitals in Melbourne, Sydney, Canberra, Brisbane & New Zealand.